 Once students have given some thought to their research topic(s), the next step is to find a suitable faculty advisor.
 A Global Honors capstone faculty advisor must be:

 - Whose fields of academic expertise should be appropriate and potentially helpful to your capstone work; and

 - With whom the student has spoken about interests and with whom the student can work well.

 Formalizing the Appointment

 The next step in the process is to contact the Assistant Director to request the appropriate capstone credit form (for T GH 494, T GH 495, or T GH 496) which spells out the student's and advisor's obligations and relationship.
 Before embarking on the capstone work, the signed letter of appointment must be on file in the Global Honors Program office.

-This document must be signed by the faculty advisor, by the Executive Director of Global Honors, and by the student.
+This document must be signed by the faculty advisor, by the Associate Vice Chancellor for Innovation and Global Engagement, and by the student.
 It is the student's responsibility to see that both the Global Honors office and your faculty advisor receive copies signed by all three parties.
 The student should also keep a copy.